 Once there, pick the channels you want to broadcast on.
 You also need to have a profile on such platforms.
 You will be asked to log in after selecting the channels.

 Step 2: Open OBS Studio and Connect Restream

-Chatting of course is part of the streaming experience.
-Clicking on ‘Docks’ > ‘Chat’ opens the chatbox and all the comments from the social media channels will appear in one thread on the chatbox and you can reply from there.
+Chatting is a component of the streaming experience.
+When you select “Docks” > “Chat,” the chatbox opens.
+All of the remarks from the social media networks are there in one thread, and you can respond from that point.